BurnedOliveTree/Olive/VISION.md

 ## Testing

-There will be unit tests for each keyword and operator, checking if they work as intented, and there also will be integration tests: one with a happy-path, with some sort of algorithm, for example a binary search, checking if all the components will work as intended, and a few bad-path, which will have improper syntax written in them, and check that our compiler will also correctly respond to that situation.
+There will be unit tests for each keyword and operator, checking if they work as intented, and there also will be integration tests: one with a happy-path, with some sort of algorithm, for example a is a number a perfect number, checking if all the components will work as intended, and a few bad-path, which will have improper syntax written in them, and check that our compiler will also correctly respond to that situation.

 ## Application